openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 getServices(): Promise&lt;Array&lt;GattService&gt;&gt;

 Obtains all services of the remote BLE device.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **Required permissions**: ohos.permission.USE_BLUETOOTH